 “Commandrix,” it said again.
 “The Monosi have fled into the city, through the north gate.
 Those idiots left it open.
 Their foot are still out here.
 There’s a lot of them, but—”

 The stranger’s throat erupted in a red spray, with a cruel metal barb sprouting out of it like a flower.
 The brute fell.
 Don’t fall on me, Ges thought, callously, but the man was powerless now.
-He was lighter than her horse, but she still wheezed in pain.
+He was lighter than her horse, but she still wheezed in agony.
 Her throat was too torn to scream.

 The clear blue sky throbbed above her, and she spied a single white puff of cloud drifting lazily along.
 It blurred and shimmered, and she angrily blinked the tears from her eyes.
 The sky flashed black again.
 Far, far away, the sounds of battle rang on.
 She could smell smoke in the air.
 She tried to move, because there was nothing else to do.